Apply for a Cotton & Natural Fibers Trading License in Dubai

 Licensing, Compliance, and Regulatory Requirements

-All businesses holding a Cotton and Natural Fibers Trading Licence must comply with UAE Federal Customs Authority regulations governing the import and export of natural fibres.
-Annual licence renewal is mandatory, and failure to renew on time can result in financial penalties and potential licence cancellation.
+All businesses holding a Cotton and Natural Fibers Trading License must comply with UAE Federal Customs Authority regulations governing the import and export of natural fibres.
+Annual license renewal is mandatory, and failure to renew on time can result in financial penalties and potential license cancellation.

 Depending on the country of origin, certain fibre types may require phytosanitary certificates or documentation under the Convention on International Trade in Endangered Species (CITES) before goods can be cleared through UAE customs.
 Traders should verify these requirements with their freight forwarders prior to shipment.